ddamato/gridless/content/for-designers.md

 ---

 ## spacing and dimension values
-Consider a button with a 1px border, line height of 16px, and 12px of padding.
+Consider a button with a `1px` border, line height of `16px`, and `12px` of padding.
 A precarious question would be, does the border contribute to the outside shape of the button or the inside shape?
-In other words, is the height of the button 40px (does not include border) or 42px (includes the border).
+In other words, is the height of the button `40px` (does include border) or `42px` (does not include border, adding the additional `1px` border on all sides)?

 ::: example
 <ex-border-on-grid show-grid="true"></ex-border-on-grid>